Sheffield Castle: 1999 to 2001

 More recent excavations in 1999 and 2001 by ARCUS, Sheffield University's archaeological research and consultancy unit, revealed the castle to have been much larger than had been thought: among the largest medieval castles in England.
 Drilling was done in the upper food court delivery yard and flag stones left in situ to mark boundaries of the castle.

 A group of volunteers have formed the Friends of Sheffield Castle to research and promote the interests of the remains.

 Castlegate redevelopment

 Sheffield City Council announced plans in August 2014 to rebuild the entrance to the castle as part of a £5 million regeneration of the city's Castlegate area.
 The plan is dependent on raising the required funds; the council has committed £1 million to the project, and further financial support has come through a series of bids.

 In July 2017 a £786,000 fund was announced to redevelop the Sheffield Castlegate area as a green corridor, including funding of a major archaeological dig.
 The excavation project was undertaken in August 2018 by Wessex Archaeology in cooperation with students from the University of Sheffield's archaeology department.
 A virtual reality model of the Castle, created by the University, was on display from 20 to 27 September 2018 at the Millennium Gallery.

+The ruins of Sheffield Castle are scheduled to be placed on public display as part of the Castlegate regeneration project's new urban park, set for completion in late 2026.